salt-die/batgrl/docs/user/pong_tutorial.rst

 Responding to Input
 -------------------
-You can add two more widgets to the game field for paddles.
-To allow the paddles to respond to key presses you must subclass widget and implement the `on_key` method.
+You can add two more gadgets to the game field for paddles.
+To allow the paddles to respond to key presses you must subclass gadget and implement the `on_key` method.

 .. code-block:: python